Machine-Learning-in-Glaciology-Workshop/Machine-Learning-in-Glaciology-Workshop.github.io/_pages/frontpage.md

 The course is sponsored by the [Peder Sather grant](https://sathercenter.berkeley.edu/peder-sather-grant/) and [CloudFerro](https://cloudferro.com/en/)

 <img src="https://machine-learning-in-glaciology-workshop.github.io/assets/imgs/CloudFerro_logo_vertical.png" width="200"/>

-# Agenda

-The workshop will include:

-- Lectures on machine learning, JupyterHub + Git and related topics (ca. 1 day)
-- Hands-on project work: Participants will work on of [two pre-defined](https://machine-learning-in-glaciology-workshop.github.io/projects) projects ("Modelling glacier mass balance with machine learning“, or “Glacier mapping from satellite data using Deep Learning and Random Forests”) or may also design their own project based on their own data in collaboration with the instructors in a “hackathon-type” fashion.
-- Mini-conference (2 hours) where all participants present the results from their projects.
-- Free afternoon for outdoor activities (skiing, snow-shoeing).

 # Participant selection
 We received 68 applications and selected 27 participants.